Who Needs to Be Listed on Homeowners Insurance?

 blueCheck icon

-The primary homeowner must be listed as the named policyholder to ensure the policy is valid and enforceable.
+The primary homeowner must be listed as the named policyholder to make sure your policy actually works.

 blueCheck icon